 You can also go over to the National Library of Medicine where independant researchers and scientists post their findings in the health fields.
 Enter glycoproteins in the search box and read the reports that come up on this amazing health technology.

 Any questions about glyconutrients or yeast infections?
-Please contact me from the contact page of this website.
+Please contact us from the contact page of this website or see your doctor.